e11bio/volara/docs/source/tutorial.rst

 Our perfect accuracy is not surprising here.
 We used perfect affinities that were generated from the labels we were trying to reproduce.

-To clean up lets just remove all the data we wrote to file:
+To clean up, let's just remove all the data we wrote to file:
 .. jupyter-execute::

   import shutil